Day with Daeradar

 Though unlike his twin, Elrohir pulled.

 However, Celeborn only chuckled as he shook his head to stop her.
-"It is all right, Celebrían," he replied.
+"It is all right, Celebrían," he assured her.
 "Elflings will always be curious.
 You have even pulled my hair on many occasions."
 He smiled when his daughter appeared slightly embarrassed at this reminder.

-The Elf lord's attention was then returned to Elrohir when he noticed his small hand moving toward his hair again.
+The Elf lord's attention was then returned to Elrohir when he noticed his grasping fingers moving toward his hair again.
 He lightly touched his hand to stop him, the younger twin's tiny fingers wrapping around his larger one instead.
-Celeborn glanced up at Celebrían, seeing a smile was on her face as she watched them.
+Celeborn glanced up at Celebrían, seeing a broad smile was on her face as she watched them.

 Celeborn smiled down on his daughter.
-"They will learn quickly," he told her.
+"They will learn quickly," he told her quietly.
 "Soon they will be able to speak to you."
 Celebrían's smile broadened.
 "And they will walk, then run.
 Watching them grow is a blessing."

-Celebrían reached up and wrapped her hand around the Elf lord's, who tightened his fingers around hers.
+Celebrían reached up and wrapped her hand around the Elf lord's.
 "It brings me great joy that you were able to see them, Ada," she said.
+"So much joy."

-"I would dare not miss this," Celeborn replied, moving his light eyes back to the sleeping twins in his arms, his love for them clear in his gaze.
+"I would dare not miss this, for it brings me great joy also," Celeborn replied as he moved his light eyes back to the sleeping twins in his arms, his love for them clear in his gaze.
+Celebrían's hand squeezed his, and he tightened his fingers around hers in return.
 He had known the day he would hold his grandchildren would come, though he had not known it would come so soon.

 "You cannot catch us, daeradar!"